 Charmion N. Kinder has played a role in extending the reach of government, political, non-profit, business and advocacy organizations with her communications expertise in philanthropic and community-based initiatives for more than 15 years.
 As the founder and chief impact officer of CNKinder, Inc., a social impact consultancy, she works tirelessly to help organizations find their voice, inspiring youth to pursue their grandest visions and dreams along the way.

 Charmion has played a role in extending the reach of government, political, non-profit, business and advocacy organizations with her communications expertise in philanthropic and community-based initiatives for more than 15 years.
 As the founder and chief impact officer of CNKinder, Inc., a social impact consultancy, she works tirelessly to help organizations find their voice, inspiring youth to pursue their grandest visions and dreams along the way.

 Most recently, has the Head of Corporate Education Partnerships (CEP) Communications for Discovery Education, Charmion led targeted press engagement and strategic outreach for the company’s pro-social ed tech impact initiatives.
-Discovery Education is the global leader in standards-based digital content for K-12, and serves 5 million educators and 51 million students in half of U.S. classrooms and primary schools in the UK, and more than 90 countries around the world.
-The largest professional learning community of its kind, Discovery Education is powered by Discovery, Inc., the number one nonfiction media company in the world.
+Discovery Education is the global leader in standards-based digital content for K-12, and serves 5 million educators and 51 million students in half of U.S. classrooms and primary schools in the U.K., and more than 90 countries around the world.
+The largest professional learning community of its kind, Discovery Education is inspired by Discovery, Inc., the number one nonfiction media company in the world.

-Charmion most recently led communications for My Brother’s Keeper Alliance (MBK Alliance), where she provided strategic communications counsel for the organization’s work to expand opportunities for boys and young men of color.
-Prior to her service with MBK Alliance, Charmion led social responsibility communications at The Walt Disney Company.
+Charmion has also led communications for My Brother’s Keeper Alliance (MBK Alliance), where she provided strategic communications counsel for the organization’s work to expand opportunities for boys and young men of color.
+Prior to her service with MBK Alliance, Charmion managed corporate social responsibility communications at The Walt Disney Company.
 As a key member of Disney’s Corporate Communications team, she developed engagement campaigns that elevated the company’s reputation and influenced kids, families, and communities that needed inspiration most.
 In 2015, the company contributed more than $333 million through charitable cash giving, product contributions and public service announcements, to charitable organizations domestically and globally.

 In service to the Obama Administration from 2009 to 2013, Charmion aided former President Barack Obama as a political appointee in ranging public affairs capacities, including: Assistant Press Secretary for the U.S. Department of Housing and Urban Development (HUD), Associate for the Press Office of First Lady Michelle Obama where her work enhanced communications, research and strategy-based support for the First Lady’s Let’s Move! and Joining Forces initiatives, and Special Assistant for the U.S. Department of Commerce (DOC).